astrosearch42/Stellametrics/README.md

    - Alternatively, use any online converter (e.g. https://cloudconvert.com/svg-to-ico) and place the resulting `icon.ico` in `objects_png/Icon/`.

 ## Installation

+### Quick & Easy Installation with the Executable

+The fastest and easiest way to use SkyScale is to download the pre-built executable:

+1. Download the file `SkyScale.exe`.
+2. Place `SkyScale.exe` wherever you want (Desktop, Documents, external drive, etc.).
+3. Double-click `SkyScale.exe` to launch the application.
+No need to install Python or any dependencies.
+4. (Optional) Create a shortcut for quick access: right-click on `SkyScale.exe` → "Create shortcut" → move the shortcut to your Desktop.

+**This method is highly recommended for users who want a fast and hassle-free setup.**

+---

+For advanced users or those on Linux/macOS, you can install from source as described below.
 **Linux prerequisites:**
 If you are on Linux, you may need to install some system packages first:
 ```bash